A PennyLane-Centric Dataset to Enhance LLM-based Quantum Code Generation using RAG: Evaluation

+Since our benchmark emphasizes functional correctness of generated notebooks, where small syntactic or API-level deviations can cause execution failures, the precision of the retrieved snippets is often more important than broader relational coverage.
+Graph construction can also impose additional routing/selection constraints (e.g., traversing nodes that are only indirectly related), which may reduce the density of immediately usable code patterns in the final prompt compared to standard similarity-based retrieval.
+Given that vanilla RAG consistently outperforms GraphRAG in this ablation study, we adopt vanilla RAG as the default retrieval strategy for the remainder of the evaluations.

 \paragraph{Open-Source Models.} Given that the dataset was primarily developed to support open-source development, our core evaluation focused on Qwen 7B and LLaMa 4.
-These models showed clear improvements when used with our dataset.
+As shown in Table~\ref{tab:all-models}, these models showed clear improvements when used with our dataset.
 Notably, RAG with 75\% context coverage often outperformed the full-context setting.
-This suggests that a moderate amount of relevant context may reduce noise and improve grounding, while excessive retrieval might introduce redundancy or irrelevant tokens. \paragraph{Commercial Models.} For comparison, we also tested GPT-4o-mini and Claude 3.5.
-As expected, these commercial models demonstrated high performance even without RAG.
+This suggests that a moderate amount of relevant context may reduce noise and improve grounding, while excessive retrieval might introduce redundancy or irrelevant tokens. \paragraph{Commercial Models.} For comparison, we also tested GPT-4o Mini, Claude 3.5 Sonnet, Gemini 2.5 Flash, Claude Haiku, and GPT-5 Mini.
+As shown in Tables~\ref{tab:all-models} and~\ref{tab:new-models-75-0}, these commercial models demonstrated high performance even without RAG.
 However, the added context from our dataset provided limited benefit.
 This may be attributed to their broad pretraining, which likely includes similar material (e.g., PennyLane documentation or equivalent quantum code examples), reducing the marginal gain from external retrieval.

 \paragraph{Discussion.} The evaluation reveals important interactions between dataset design, model capacity, and retrieval strategies.
 Open-source models such as Qwen 7B and LLaMa 4 showed notable improvements when augmented with \textit{PennyLang}, confirming that domain-specific RAG can effectively compensate for limited pretraining in quantum programming.
 Interestingly, the 75\% context setting consistently outperformed the full-context retrieval, indicating that focused and moderately sized context windows improve model grounding by avoiding redundancy and context saturation.